Paseo de César Chávez

 The Paseo de César Chávez is a pedestrian paseo in Downtown San Jose, spanning across San Jose State University's campus.

 History

-Paseo de César Chávez was developed from 1994–96 by San Jose State University, along with the Paseo de San Carlos and the 9th Street Paseo, as a part of a major campus revitalization scheme.
+Paseo de César Chávez was developed from 1994–1996 by San Jose State University, along with the Paseo de San Carlos and the 9th Street Paseo, as a part of a major campus revitalization plan.
 The paseo was created by the pedestrianization of San Carlos Street between 4th and 10th Streets.
-The paseo was named for famed California civil rights activist César Chávez.
+It was named in honor of the famed California civil rights activist César Chávez.

 Paseo de César Chávez was laid out to serve as the primary north-south pedestrian axis through San Jose State University's campus.
-It has since became an important focal point for events and gatherings on the SJSU campus.
+Because of the Diaz Compean Student Union, it has become an important focal point for events and gatherings on the SJSU campus.

-In 2008, a memorial arch to César Chávez, namesake of the paseo, was unveiled by Dolores Huerta, noted California civil rights activist and contemporary of Chávez.
+In 2008, the Arch of Dignity, Equality, and Justice, a memorial by Judy Baca to César Chávez, the namesake of the paseo, was unveiled by Dolores Huerta, noted California civil rights activist and contemporary of Chávez.